MegCyber/alx-airbnb-database/database-adv-script/performance_monitoring.md

 - **Increased system capacity** supports business growth without hardware upgrades
 - **Reduced operational costs** through more efficient resource utilization
 - **Enhanced system reliability** through better performance predictability

-The implemented monitoring and optimization framework provides a solid foundation for maintaining high-performance database operations as the application continues to scale.
-Regular adherence to the monitoring procedures and optimization recommendations will ensure continued optimal performance as data volumes and user loads increase.